 He worked all his adult life as a civil engineer, and for many years worked two jobs, a day job as County engineer in Jefferson County, WV, and then ran his own business at night and weekends.
 It never occurred to him that he would not work twelve hours a day (at least) to provide for his family.
 He was the most devoted of family men, and loved corresponding with all his brothers, sister, nieces, nephews, first and second cousins.
 He loved the outdoors, camping, hiking, canoeing; every year he looked forward to the Family Reunion.
 He enjoyed maintaining ancient Celtic traditions, such as the midsummer bonfire on St. John's Eve ( June 23.)
 He wore his kilt with the clan tartan at our weddings, and startled the locals by playing the bagpipes.
 He loved being the chieftain of the Clan.
 He had a very quirky sense of humor, which we all got used to eventually.

 I could go on and on, but must stop.
 Let me end by saying that he taught me to say the "Our Father" and "Hail Mary."
 He loved the Scriptures, and passed that love on to me.
 He was truly a gentle-man; one would never have guessed that his life would be cut short by such hideous suffering, but we leave that to God.
 His courtesy and lack of complaining during such excruciating indignities touched all hearts.
-He drifted peacefully into Eternity after many rosaries, his loved ones nearby.
+He drifted peacefully into Eternity after many rosaries, my sister Andrea holding his hand.
+In your charity, please pray for the repose of his soul.

 19 comments: